top of page

 54003772877_077f3a12b5_4k.jpg

-The pandemic of course had an impact on the project.
-During hard lockdown all activity ceased, as restrictions eased, we managed to continue the shoots, albeit with a single student photographer wearing a face mask and social distancing.
+The pandemic, of course, had a significant impact on the project.
+During the strict lockdowns, all activity came to a halt.
+As restrictions gradually eased, we were able to resume the shoots, although this was limited to a single student photographer working under social distancing measures and wearing a face mask.

 54127345472_4874a4d72d_k.jpg

-Post pandemic the photography continued at a pace with the inclusion of many more notable names: Maxine Peake, Paddy McGuinness, Steve Coogan and Noel Gallagher to name but a few.
-In 2024 Phase 1 of Greater Mancunians was exhibited at Manchester Central Library to fantastic reviews.
+Post-pandemic, the photography project continued to gather momentum, with many more notable figures taking part, including Maxine Peake, Paddy McGuinness, Steve Coogan and Noel Gallagher, to name just a few.
+In 2024, Phase 1 of Greater Mancunians was exhibited at Manchester Central Library, where it received fantastic reviews

 GREATER MANCUNIANS 2